 Today I want to share more about Greenpeace.
 That’s because I just signed up for another activity of them which is just right for me.
 A big clean-up in Gouda the 4th of March!
 This is only my second activity with Greenpeace, but I want to share more about Greenpeace already.
 My view of them has always been good, even after seeing Cowspiracy where they didn’t show up in a good way.
 They do intend to save our planet!
 In June 2016 I discovered again some new information and I signed up as a volunteer.
-I was hooked!
+Consequently, I was hooked!
 Today I want to tell you more about this great organization: Greenpeace.

 You can support Greenpeace in multiple ways.
 Not only with donations, as I always thought.
 This is an option of course, but not everybody has the means to do so.
 What’s next is signing up for the newsletters.
 This is an easy online way to support Greenpeace.
 This way you can spread the message they share about a certain topic on your own social media.
 This is also where they usually share petitions to sign and share.
 You can do all this in your own home, for free.